 “A vacation is a sunburn at premium prices.” ~Hal Chadwicke

-Now that you have your motion/car sickness remedies lined up for the annual summer vacation, you can turn your thoughts to the possibility of sunstroke and sunburn.
+Now that you have your motion/car sickness remedies lined up for the annual summer vacation, (what?
+You don’t?
+Check out this post) you can turn your thoughts to the possibility of sunstroke and sunburn.
 Are we having fun yet?

 As a child, sunscreen was unheard of (I am dating myself now) and the annual summer vacation to the lake was a guaranteed blistering sunburn along with lots of mosquito bites while picking wild blueberries in the bog.
 Sure you were a little uncomfortable at the end of the day inside a hot trailer and sleeping on scratchy bed sheets, but the fresh blueberry pie you had for dinner was SO good!
 You could ‘almost’ forget that your skin hurt and itched everywhere!

-Being quite fair of skin and light of hair, there were many years post ‘day in the sun’ when we, as young kids, slept in the basement rumpus room on the linoleum floor just to relieve the heat!
+Being quite fair of skin and light of hair, there were many years post ‘day in the sun’ when we, as young kids, slept in the basement rumpus room (now there’s a word from the past – right up there with rec room.
+I think someone was thinking about what kids did in that basement room of the house…make a rumpus and wreck things!) on the linoleum floor just to relieve the heat!
 Follow that up with the teen years where it was very popular to put iodine in baby oil and bake for hours in the sand.
 Yep… Then you slathered on Noxzema skin cream at the end of the day.
 Funny how those smells stay with you for years and years!

 Times change and when my children were small in the 1980’s, parents were encouraged to slather on the sunscreen.
 Update to today and as parents, life and choices are a little different and more difficult it seems.
 Sunscreen is now supposed to be full of hazards!
 You can check out Dr. Mercola’s research done in 2011.